-In light of this, for the Summer 2021 Fellowship Cohort, ACF are awarding four Economic Equity Scholarships (valued at $2,000 each) for the duration of the Fellowship.
+In light of this, for the Winter 2021 Fellowship Cohort, ACF are awarding four Economic Equity Scholarships (valued at $2,000 each) for the duration of the Fellowship.

 The four scholarships will be awarded on application to any candidate who can demonstrate that they would be unable to participate in the Fellowship without financial support.
 See the terms and conditions here.

 In candidates, we value lived experience in migration and/or seeking asylum amongst yourself or your family, speaking languages other than English in the home, applicants who are themselves or whose parents are casually or precariously employed, candidates who have experiences with Centrelink, and candidates from diverse and intersectional lived experiences.

 Candidates coming from a low income community are not only desirable, but the financial barriers preventing individuals from volunteering for roles like this is a challenge this scholarship seeks to address.

 In the cover letter of your application for the ACF Fellowship, we recommend:

 - Clearly stating that you wish to apply for a scholarship as well.

 - Exploring the demonstrable financial need for this scholarship - will you be unable to participate without it, will you face significant hardship but still able to participate, or will you still be able to participate without it (and without facing significant hardship)?